LinxHQ/linxbooks/README.md

 ## How to install
 * Download the code and put it in your web server (a folder of your choice in your web folder)
-* Create a Mysql databaes for your installation
+* Create a Mysql database for your installation
 * Import the following sql into the database: sql/linxbooks20170503.sql.
 * DB info can be edited at protected/config/db.php.
 * Email server settings (for notification) can also be edited at protected/config/main.php